Accelerating Monte Carlo event generation -- rejection sampling using neural network event-weight estimates: Phase-space sampling and event unweighting

-where we assumed uniformly distributed random variables $u_i\in \Omega$.
+where we assumed $N$ uniformly distributed random variables $u_i\in \Omega$.
+The random points $u_i$ are interpreted as individual {\textit{events}} and $w_i\equiv f(u_i)$ is called the corresponding {\textit{event weight}}\footnote{In the following we drop the index $i$ as we are always referring to the generation of a single event.}; the integral is thus estimated by the average of the event weights $\langle w \rangle_N$.
 The standard deviation of the integral estimate is given by

 with $V_N$ the corresponding variance.
-Variance-reduction techniques aim for a minimisation of $V_N$, \emph{e.g.}\ by remapping the input random variables to a non-uniform distribution called \emph{importance sampling}~\cite{James:1980yn}.
+Variance-reduction techniques aim for a minimisation of $V_N$, \emph{e.g.}\ by a remapping of the input random variables $u$ to a non-uniform distribution $v:\Omega\to \overline\Omega$, called \emph{importance sampling}~\cite{James:1980yn}.
+For the desired integral this results in

+With suitably chosen probability density $g(u)$, the variance of the integrand can be significantly reduced.
 A prominent example widely used in particle physics is \Vegas~\cite{Lepage:1978}.
 Given the multimodal nature of high-energy scattering matrix elements, state-of-the-art generators employ adaptive multi-channel importance samplers~\cite{Ohl:1998jn,Krauss:2001iv,Maltoni:2002qb,Gleisberg:2008fv}.

-The random points $u_i$ are interpreted as individual {\textit{events}} and $w_i=f(u_i)$ is called the corresponding {\textit{event weight}}\footnote{In the following we drop the index $i$ as we are always referring to the generation of a single event.}; the integral is thus estimated by the average of the event weights $\langle w \rangle_N$.
+Thereby the probability density $g(u)$ is decomposed into a sum of $N_c$ \emph{channels}, \emph{i.e.}\